Dr. E. Arnold Modlin, Jr.

 HIS 100 History of World Societies I (3 Credits)

 A comparative study of societies and cultures, and their interactions, from the earliest humans to the sixteenth century.
-Encourages critical thinking and geographical understanding, offers exercises in writing, discussion, and computer applications.
+Encourages critical thinking and geographical understanding, and offers exercises in writing, discussion, and computer applications.

 HIS 100H Honors History of World Societies I (3 Credits)